Signal automaton: Difference with timed automata

 Timed automata is another extension of finite automata, which adds a notion of time to words.
 We now state some of the main differences between timed automata and signal automata.

-In timed automata, letters are emitted on the transitions and not in the locations.
-As explained above when comparing signal automata to finite automata, letters are emitted on transitions when the words are emitted discretely, as for words and timed-words while they are emitted on locations when letters are emitted continuously, as for signals.
+In timed automata, letters are emitted on the transitions, not in the locations.
+As explained above, when comparing signal automata to finite automata, letters are emitted on transitions when the words are emitted discretely, as for words and timed-words while they are emitted on locations when letters are emitted continuously, as for signals.

 In timed automata, guards are only checked on transitions.
 This simplifies the definition of deterministic automaton, since it means that the constraint must be satisfied before the clocks are restarted.